thindil/steamsky/README.md

 Here are available daily testing versions of the game.
 You can find them in [GitHub Releases](https://github.com/thindil/steamsky/releases/tag/nightly).
-They should contain all files and libraries needed to run the game.
-Available
+They should contain all files and libraries (with exception for FreeBSD) needed to run the game.
+Available versions:
-versions:

 * steamsky-development-windows.zip contains Windows 64-bit version of the game.

 * steamsky-development-linux.tar.gz contains Linux 64-bit version of the game.

+* steamsky-development-freebsd.tar.gz contains FreeBSD 64-bit version of the game.

 ## Modding Support
 For detailed information about modifying various game elements or debugging